-The inclusion of suppliers in a procurement process who will be unable to fulfil the requirements is another biasing method.
-This works well If the requirement is for a one off purchase, as it is possible for the requestor to provide ideas of possible suppliers knowing that only one of them will be able to respond well.
+The inclusion of suppliers in a procurement process who will be unable to fulfill the requirements is another biasing method.
+This works well If the requirement is for a one-off purchase, as it is possible for the requestor to provide ideas of possible suppliers knowing that only one of them will be able to respond well.

 Possible ways to combat competition reduction practices:

 Initially ensure that a number of suppliers have been pre-identified that can supply the required goods or services.
 Then align the procurement process so that each supplier can bid.
 Central procurement oversight of all new supplier selection and processes that automatically introduce competition are areas to consider.
 Also, using automation can isolate the requesting party from the supplier community.